 None – Select to remove the overlay.

-✭ Once you add an output format (HTML5, Animation), you will see the chosen output’s dimensions listed in the Frame Overlays.
+✭ Once you add an output format (Web, Animation), you will see the chosen output’s dimensions listed in the Frame Overlays.

 Overlay Colors – Right-click in the viewer to bring up a menu.
 The Overlay Colors will set the viewer’s overlay color (viewer borders).

-✭ If the clip is video, an option to Mute the video’s audio will be available.
+✭ If the clip is a video, an option to Mute the video’s audio will be available.

-Transport Control –– The transport control will appear and disappear when your mouse enters and leaves the viewer respectively.
-You can play, pause and go to the beginning and end of the animation.
-You can also access the controls via the Play Menu and via keyboard shortcuts:
+Transport Control – Use the transport control to play, pause and will go to the beginning and end of the animation.
+You can also access the controls via the Animation Menu and via keyboard shortcuts.